SHORT BIRDING TOURS

-Are you coming to Peru on a business or cultural trip and you like birding or bird photography?
-We offer short tours (1 to 2 days) around Lima, a great opportunity to see and photograph many interesting and endemic bird species in a variety of beautiful environments.
+We offer short tours (1–2 days) around Lima — a great opportunity to see many remarkable and endemic bird species in a variety of beautiful settings.

-For itineraries, prices, and more information about the tours, please get in touch with us.
+For itineraries, prices, and further information about our tours, please get in touch with us.

-It is also possible to design your own short tour.
-We are happy to help you.
+It is also possible to design your own short tour — we are happy to assist you.

 Si desea recibir un itinerario detallado en español, por favor háganoslo saber.